A-

 Cost Of Living Quick Facts

-• The cost of living in Jefferson is equal to the national average
+• The cost of living in Jefferson is 5% higher than the national average

 • Georgia general sales tax is 22% lower than the national average